-- The CLE polo shirts must be purchased through the school. - A long-sleeved shirt may be worn under the CLE polo.
+- The CLE polo shirts and sweatshirts must be purchased through Lands End.
+(CLE School Code: 900206830) (updated May 2025) - A long-sleeved shirt may be worn under the CLE polo.
 There are to be no graphics on the sleeves. - The tan or navy pants or capris may be purchased at the store of your choice.
 (No jeans or denim.).
 Pants and capris must not be of a low-cut origin. - Knee-length shorts may be worn on the first two or last two months of the school year or on special days as announced by the CLE principal.
-Tight, baggy, or sagging clothing is always inappropriate. - The optional CLE zip-front sweatshirt or Pathfinder sweatshirt are the only acceptable clothing to be worn over top of the CLE polo. - Girls may wear a knee-length skirt with shorts/leggings underneath. - The Principal may change dress code for specified days at his/her discretion.
+Tight, baggy, or sagging clothing is always inappropriate. - The optional CLE zip-front sweatshirt, crewneck sweatshirt, Quarter-Zip sweatshirt or Pathfinder sweatshirt are the only acceptable clothing to be worn over top of the CLE polo. (updated May 2025) - Girls may wear a knee-length skirt with shorts/leggings underneath but during the months of October through March they must wear solid-colored leggings underneath. (updated May 2025) - The Principal may change the dress code for specified days at his/her discretion.